bablukpik/nextsaasstarter/README.md

 1. `BASE_URL`: Set this to your production domain.
 2. `STRIPE_SECRET_KEY`: Use your Stripe secret key for the production environment.
 3. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
-4. `POSTGRES_URL`: Set this to your production database URL.
+4. `DATABASE_URL`: Set this to your production database URL.
 5. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.

 ## Documentation